This is How to Prepare and Overcome an IRS Tax Audit for the First Time

 Receiving an IRS tax audit notice can be a daunting event for many.
 IRS audits are even scarier for first-time audit candidates and expats unprepared or unaware of the process.
-However, with some help from authorized tax experts, U.S. expats can easily prepare for tax audits and avoid costly mistakes.
+However, with some help from authorized tax experts, U.S. expats can easily prepare for an IRS tax audits and avoid costly mistakes.

 If you’re a U.S. expat looking for sound advice regarding preparing for an IRS audit, this guide can help you.
 Here, we will share how you can work closely with your tax expert and the right questions you should ask them before undergoing an IRS tax audit.